 Cabo de Gata in the Nijar region is Andalucia’s largest coastal protected area, a wild and isolated landscape with some of Europe’s most original geological features.
 It is the only region in Europe with a true hot desert climate.

 The scenery is indeed breathtaking with huge craggy mountains and vast open spaces.
 The villages are scattered and tiny.
 We had heard that it was possible to free-camp at La Isleta Del Moro for a short time so we directed Sally to take us there (36.8167, -2.0522).

 The car park is quite large but there were only five other vans parked up.
 We were parked right beside the beach falling asleep to the sound of the waves crashing on to the shore.

-We had a wander into the village where small fishing boats where pulled up onto the shore.
+We had a wander into the village where small fishing boats where pulled up onto the shore, people is fishing with the best reels for walleye fishing.
 The coastline around Cabo de Gata is breathtaking and the Mediterranean is a band of turquoise.

 On the way back to the van we were passed by the huge German overlander which parked right at the top of the headland above the car park.
 Alan and I were just agog at the size of this thing.
 The side lockers were level with my head, the tyres were almost the height of me and as you can see from the picture it was one mean looking truck.
 I’d have paid money to get a look around the inside although I’ve been told they can be pretty utilitarian – but I’d have loved a wee look.